fouadh/alfred-cloudfoundry/README.md

 When a list is presented, you can search for a specific element.

 For any selected resource, press **Cmd+C** and get its JSON value copied in the clipboard.

+A cache per resource (applications, routes, services, ...) is used to keep the resources obtained from Cloud Foundry: it is useful when you are looking for a specific resource in a list.
+The data in a cache expire after 15 seconds.

 - Setup Cloud Foundry endpoint